 Latest high tech system in wide use, with more on the way.
 Sold to China and a sale of 6 battalions to India is nearly complete.
-Much larger than the S300 and uses 5 types of missiles depending on the situation.
-Generally has 4 launch trucks with reloads (32+ missiles) per battalion, with 25 battalions being produced (800+ total missiles on standby).
+Much larger than the S300, it uses 5 types of missiles depending on the situation.
+It generally has 4 launch trucks with reloads (32+ missiles) per battalion, with 25 battalions being produced (800+ total missiles on standby).
 This is what was sent to Syria to protect the Hmeimin air base from more Turkish attacks.
-Interesting note about these is that certain strategy think tanks and others have posted vomit-quality nonsense videos on youtube about how easy it would be to defeat S400s (as well as the 300s, 500s, etc.) with saturation attacks utilizing several small cruise missiles or swarms of mini-drones.
+An interesting note about these is that certain strategy think tanks and others have posted vomit-quality nonsense videos on youtube about how easy it would be to defeat S400s (as well as the 300s, 500s, etc.) with saturation attacks utilizing several small cruise missiles or swarms of mini-drones.
 They conveniently fail to mention numerous reasons why it would never be so easy, as laid out in this video (turn down volume- robot voice is nerve racking..).
 [Basically they are guarded by Pantsir, BUK, and TOR batteries, and also watched closely by nearby air bases.
 See also entry below about the Morfey.]

 S500 : Prometey (Prometheus)

 The latest of this series, said to create a 100% shield that can detect and take out anything airborne, from drones to satellites.
 Increased range as well.
 Mostly electronic improvements, the appearance is very similar to the S400.
 It is designed for protection of specific high value targets such as major cities and military bases, as opposed to swaths of border regions.
 The warheads are nuclear and can destroy entire swarms of ICBM MIRVs before they re-enter the atmosphere.
 [Nice little video here which shows differences between S400 and S500].
 Some units are in use as of 2016, and once more in place there are plans to include them in a nationwide integrated air defense system.